Is the overconcentration of pristine populations in Galactic globular clusters real? An N-body approach to the problem: Conclusions

 A similar role of dynamical interactions in removing centrally concentrated 2P stars from the cluster centre has recently been identified by \citet{pavlik2025}, who investigated spatial mixing driven by binary–single scattering with direct $N$-body simulations.
 Although their models do not show an inversion of the cumulative profiles, enriched stars are preferentially scattered to larger radii through binary–single encounters.
-The absence of inversion likely reflects the lack of strong mass loss and near-dissolution evolution in their clusters.
+The absence of inversion likely reflects the lack of strong mass loss and the near-dissolution evolution in their clusters.
 Taken together, these results suggest that while dynamical scattering can significantly modify MSP radial structure, the emergence of an apparent inversion requires clusters to have lost a substantial fraction of their initial mass.
+In this context, GCs such as NGC~3201 and NGC~6101, where 1P RGB stars are observed to be spatially overconcentrated, provide an interesting comparison.
+While these systems are inferred to have relatively high present-day mass fractions (e.g. \citealt{Baumgardt2003,Leitingeretal2023}), such estimates rely on simplified assumptions about their orbital history and tidal environment (see the discussion in \citealt{Gierszetal2025}) and may therefore be uncertain.

 Projection-dependent variations in the inferred A$^+$ evolution further demonstrate the sensitivity of cumulative diagnostics to sampling effects and viewing geometry.
 While these fluctuations do not alter the qualitative conclusion regarding the transient nature of RGB-based segregation, they highlight the importance of using multiple complementary diagnostics when interpreting spatial distributions.
-This is particularly relevant in light of recent observational work showing complex and sometimes non-monotonic radial behaviour of MSPs \cite[e.g.][]{Cadelano2024,Mehta2025}, where cumulative metrics alone may not fully capture underlying structural features.

-Our results therefore do not imply that enriched populations are globally less concentrated than pristine ones, but rather that tracer selection and dynamical state can produce apparent inversions in specific diagnostics.
-In this context, the transient behaviour identified here may provide a dynamical pathway contributing to the observational diversity reported in recent studies.
+This is particularly relevant in light of recent observational work showing that MSPs have a complex and sometimes non-monotonic radial behaviour \cite[e.g.][]{Cadelano2024,Mehta2025}, and that cumulative metrics alone may not fully capture underlying structural features.
+Our results, therefore, do not imply that enriched populations are globally less concentrated than pristine ones, but rather that tracer selection and the dynamical state can produce apparent inversions in specific diagnostics.
+In this context, the transient behaviour identified here may represent a dynamical pathway contributing to the observational diversity reported in recent studies.